Blue Team vs. Red Team: Everything you need to know

 • Responding to security incidents in case of an attack

-The Blue Team skillset
+The Blue Team Skillset

 Members of the blue team should have a variety of skills in order to be successful: